This page describes macOS 11.0 (Big Sur) specific information.

-TotalFinder has support for macOS 10.11 (El Capitan) and macOS 10.12 (Sierra), but cannot be installed on a normally configured machine due to System Integrity Protection (SIP).
+TotalFinder has support for macOS 11.0 (Big Sur), but cannot run on a normally configured machine due to System Integrity Protection (SIP).
 This article can help you how to configure your machine to allow TotalFiner installation by modifying security setting.

 If you decide to modify the settings, you will be able to install TotalFinder.
 Just to be clear…

-Your machine may be less secure when System Integrity Protection is not running.
+Your machine may be less secure when you disable extra security features.
 It is entirely your decision to modify the settings.